taylor-redman/redmant.github.io/_posts/BankingOnTheGo.md

 ---
 layout: post
-title: Banking on the Go: A Streamlined and Simple Approach to Managing Money
+title: Banking on the Go
+A Streamlined and Simple Approach to Managing Money
-image: /img/money.jpeg
+image: money.jpeg
 tags: [random, exciting-stuff]
 ---